Classified document discovered during search at Pence’s home, spokesman says - NewsBreak

 Marc Short, Pence’s former chief of staff, told CNN that Pence would give the FBI access to the residence in order to look for any additional classified material.

-Short told CNN’s Jake Tapper earlier this week that such a search was “not too far off into the future,” according to The Hill.
+Short told CNN’s Jake Tapper earlier this week that such a search was “not too far off into the future,” according to The Hill .
+AP source: Pence subpoenaed by special counsel probing Trump

 Comments / 0